 Octopus, potato, olive oil & parsley.
-This plate personifies the Mediterranean in every mouthful, tender cubes of octopus, fresh hunks of cucumber with cubes of seasoned potato, dressed in a nice acidic flavour.
+This plate personifies the Mediterranean in every mouthful, tender cubes of octopus, fresh hunks of cucumber with rustically cut potato, all dressed in a nice acidic flavour.
 All in all, a joy to gobble down.

 Red wine risotto, radichio & lardo di colonnatta (£10).
-I generally associate the radichio as a bitter sweet chicory type item in salads, but this time it was cooked into the risotto with a prevalent red wine richness, that was made even richer with the melting lardo.
+I generally associate the radichio as a bitter sweet chicory type item in salads, but this time it was cooked into the risotto with a prevalent red wine richness, that was made even naughtier with the melting lardo.

 Squid ink linguine, Portland crab, chilli & agretti (£11.5).
 Every mouthful gave you a very punchy crab flavour, probably conducive of combining the brown and white meat together.
 The agretti also known as the ‘monk’s beard’ is a green shrub like vegetable that gave the dish a crunchy freshness.

 Hake calçot onions, baby gem & romanesco (£17.50).
 A very well cooked piece of fish with accompanying vegetables.
 Those little romanesco or Roman cauliflower were wonderful little things.
 My only gripe was that the seasoning was too robust for the fish – the natural sweet meatiness became almost bacalao-esque.

 Braised ox cheek, polenta, carrots & baby onions (£17).
-The cheek cooked to a fork-tender and the polenta became a vehicle for all the flavour in the sauce too.
+The cheek cooked to a fork-tender, the polenta a vehicle for all the rich sauce flavour.
 The roasted carrots gave a stewed sweetness to counterpoint the richness.
 Slow cooked heaven.

 When did I go?
 Feb 2016

 The damage: Expect to pay £60-£65 per head for many dishes and a bottle of modestly priced wine.

-The good: At this price point with such high standards of cooking you just can’t go wrong, we were all stuffed to the brim and left happy & impressed with Angela Hartnett’s work!
+The good: At this price point with such high standards of cooking you just can’t really whine.
+We were all stuffed to the brim and left happy & impressed with Angela Hartnett’s work yet again.

 The bad: We were so well fed that we didn’t have space for desert.
 Which can’t be a bad thing really?